ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ie.md

 |The domain name holder|To the holder’s email address, stored in WHOIS (if it is visible).
 Otherwise, it is sent to the domain name holder’s email address, entered during the order process from OVH.|
 |The administrator listed during the order process from OVH.|To the email address listed under the administrator’s profile at OVH|

-The two parties provide their validation through an OVH interface.
+The two parties provide their validation through an OVHcloud interface.
 A link to the interface is provided in the emails sent.

 ![domain](images/domaintransfer_gTLD_validation.png){.thumbnail}